Imran Khan implicated in massive corruption: Nawaz Sharif - ExBulletin

 Imran Khan implicated in massive corruption: Nawaz Sharif

-London: Ousted Pakistani Prime Minister Nawaz Sharif says Imran Khan and his close coterie are involved in corruption worth 50 billion (Pakistani) rupees and what has come to light so far is not only a fraction of the true extent of his corruption, media reports said.
+LONDON: Ousted Pakistani Prime Minister Nawaz Sharif says Imran Khan and his close coterie are involved in corruption worth (Pakistani) 50 billion rupees and what has been revealed so far is not only a fraction of the true extent of his corruption, media reports said.

 The three-time prime minister has accused Imran Khan of being part of a plot to discredit Pakistan and Pakistani political leaders, Samaa TV reported.